 Hopefully you guys will see how truly simple this is to do at home and how much MONEY you can save over buying stuff from the deli counter at the store.
 If you have any questions, hesitations, need a cheerleader or advice.
 Hit me up!!
 I’m always happy to help!

 Roast Beef Video

 - 1 teaspoon black pepper

 - 1 teaspoon Kosher salt

 - 1 teaspoon onion powder

 - 1 2-3 lb eye of round roast

-Remove the roast from the heat and allow to cool until it stops steaming, then cover and place in the refrigerator until chilled (I leave it overnight).
-Once chilled through, slice thin and serve.
+- Remove the roast from the heat and rest for 10 minutes.
+Slice thin against the grain.
+Allow and remaining to cool until it stops steaming, then cover and place in the refrigerator until chilled (I leave it overnight).
+Once chilled through, slice thin and serve on sandwiches.